Nizwa Souq (2026): A Step-By-Step Guide & What to Buy

 A deliberate switch to black and white: Amjad by the old well, a scene that carries a sense of history all on its own.

-The Vegetable Souq
+Step Six: The Vegetable Souq

 We walked on to the vegetable souq, which was buzzing.
 Farmers stood over neat piles of greens and spring onions still streaked with earth, while buyers gathered tightly around the sellers, calling out their bids with cheerful determination.